Impaired Driving

 Enforcement Efforts

 A DUI can quickly turn your celebrations into a moment of distress and regret.
-Luck won’t save the buzzed or impaired driver from a DUI.
-If you plan to drink on St. Patrick’s Day, plan a sober ride.
+Law enforcement has zero tolerance for those driving under any type of impairment.
+If you plan to drink during your holiday party, plan a sober ride.

-Law enforcement will be working extra DUI shifts, actively patrolling for impaired drivers throughout the St. Patrick’s Day Weekend.
+Law enforcement will be working extra DUI shifts, actively patrolling for impaired drivers throughout the holiday season.

-Over 180 extra DUI shifts are being worked by 35 Utah law enforcement agencies statewide.
+Over 240 extra DUI shifts are being worked by Utah 30 law enforcement agencies statewide throughout the holiday season.
 This high-visibility enforcement and media campaign is in addition to enforcement already happening on the roads.
 We’re notifying the public in advance about the increased DUI enforcement statewide, hoping to prevent people from choosing to drive after consuming alcohol or taking impairing drugs.

 Consequences Of A DUI